62Bytes/Touch-Server/README.md

 ## How to Connect
-1. Launch the Server just Double-Click the **Touch-Server.exe**
+1. Launch the Server just Double-Click the **TouchServer.exe**
 2. Press `S` to Start the server, If not started
 3. Then on the Mobile install the App from Playstore, If not installed
 4. Bring the both(Pc and Mobile) into same Wi-fi Network
-5. Open the App and **Scan**, You'll see your Pc Server listed click it and connect
+5. Open the App and **Scan**, You'll see your Pc Server listed, click it and connect
 6. Now both the **Devices are Successfully Connected**

+Watch [this video](https://youtube.com) to see how to install, connect, and for indepth explanation

 ## Warning and More
-1. Make sure Ip address in Server(Pc) and Client(Mobile) is the same
+1. While connecting make sure Ip address in Server(Pc) and Client(Mobile) is the same
+2. In order to use Xbox or in Some Games(to use Xbox Joysticks) install ViGme in the Pc from downloaded zip
-2. **Run as Admin** when you want to control (software/exe) with admin permission
+3. **Run as Admin** when you want to control (software/exe) with admin permission
-3. You can edit settings in file **Setting.Conf** in Application folder
+4. You can edit settings in file **Setting.Conf** in Application folder
-4. The data transfer between your Mobile and Pc is not encrypted, So always use this application in a trustworthy Wi-fi network.
+5. The data transfer between your Mobile and Pc is not encrypted, So always use this application in a trustworthy Wi-fi network.

 ## License
 `Touch-Server` is available under the MIT license.
 See the [LICENSE](/LICENSE) file for more info.